 Broad Institute is an academic non-profit research organization.
 Our faculty develop innovative techniques, create analytical tools, and make groundbreaking discoveries that we share with the global scientific community to benefit human health.

 Broad Institute, MIT, and Harvard University partners have made CRISPR technology broadly available to the research community.
 Broad Institute is working with Addgene, a non-profit plasmid repository, to offer Zhang lab CRISPR plasmids and reagents to accelerate academic research.
-As of January, 2016 Addgene had shared nearly 28,000 reagents with users worldwide.
-In addition we have non-exclusively licensed many industry partners for development of research tools and reagents and will continue to do so.
+As of November 2016, Addgene had shared more than 36,000 reagents with users worldwide.
+In addition, we have non-exclusively licensed many industry partners for development of research tools and reagents and will continue to do so.

 To inquire about CRISPR licensing opportunities, please send an email to firstname.lastname@example.org.